mcallaway/remark/interview-talk.md

 Change failure rate<br/>
 --
 .right-column-up[

-* Accelerate cultural shift
-* Accelerate velocity
-]
---
-.right-column-up[
-* Introduce Vagrant and OpenStack
-* Introduce tracking software dependencies
-* Introduce software packaging artifacts: (.deb, .rpm)
+Accelerate cultural shifts, SysEng at this point is similarly equipped to AppEng.
+Velocity increases further.
+Cloud providers begin to drive us to build "Services".
 Development teams and their Users began to see a reduction in "break/fix" work.
-Change begins to happen without fear.
-Time to deployment reduces\*.

-\* Though we never arrived at measuring MTTD, MTTR, etc.
+Separate support/on-call from development to maintain focus.

 ]
 ---
 .left-column[
 # Scenario